SimonEbnicher/conanexiles-vote-reward/README.md

 ## setup
 Prerequisites for these scripts:
 - Python3 (with standard libraries: sqlite3, requests, json, requests)
-- Python3 library for Valve RCON protocol ("pip3 install valve")
+- Python3 library for Valve RCON protocol ("pip3 install python-valve")

 ### setup-config.py
 Use this helper script to setup the configuration file.
 Keep ready the following data.